sunfounder/kepler-kit/docs/source/bc_basic_circuit.rst

 If you change the resistor from 220ohm to 1000ohm (color ring: brown, black, black, brown and brown), you will notice that the LED becomes dimmer than before.
 The larger the resistor, the dimmer the LED.

 .. note::
-    For an introduction to resistors and how to calculate resistance values, see :ref:`cpn_res`.
+    For an introduction to resistors and how to calculate resistance values, see :ref:`cpn_resistor`.

-    For an introduction to resistors and how to calculate resistance values, see :ref:*cpn_res*.
+    For an introduction to resistors and how to calculate resistance values, see :ref:*cpn_resistor*.

 Most packaged modules only require access to the proper voltage (usually 3.3V or 5V), such as ultrasonic module.